Analysis | 4 final takeaways from Trump’s impeachment trial

 Lawmakers are allowed to vote to acquit Trump for whatever reason they choose.
 The rules in such a trial are not the same as a criminal trial, in which jurors at this stage would be required to disregard previous rulings and decide the case on the merits.

-But this remains a thoroughly convenient justification for people who seemingly don’t want to address Trump’s actual conduct.
+This remains a thoroughly convenient justification for people who seemingly don’t want to address Trump’s actual conduct.

 They would argue they’re upholding the Constitution, but the process moved beyond the constitutionality question.
 Through a constitutionally ascribed process, the lawmakers elected by the people to make such decisions — and who could be held accountable for them — decided to press forward.
 And the others could just as well cite this technicality while also addressing Trump’s actions, if they so chose.